BlueDotBrigade/weevil/README.md

    - `Comments` field is updated when the matching value is lower that the previously detected value.
    - `Flagged` field is set to `True` for matching records.
    - Example: firmware's uptime value has reset to zero
+5. Charts:
+   - Regular expression _named groups_ can now be used to create a line graph.

 ### Plugin Architecture